Updated July 1, 2023

 14. Residence Requirements

-A student may be eligible at the public or nonpublic school located in the district in which the student's parents reside.
+A student may be eligible as an enrolled student at the public or nonpublic school located in the district in which the student's parents reside.
 In the case of a public multiple-school district, a student may be eligible at the school designated for the student to attend, based on parents' residence, by the board of education.

 15. Transferring Schools